seanhatton/repronim.org/content/resources/getting-started/_index.md

 * Advanced data and software management: Datalad containers/run \+, YODA principles
 * More use cases are available through our ReproGuide

+## John the computational neuroscientist and teacher

-**John is a university-based computational neuroscientist and teacher** with both a research lab and teaching responsibilities.
+John is a university-based computational neuroscientist and teacher both a research lab and teaching responsibilities.
 He would like his lab members to understand and utilize principles of re-executable annotated workflows, and is wondering whether whether the Fellowship program might be appropriate for someone in his lab (perhaps a way to train others in the lab thereafter).
 As a teacher, he is interested in broadly educating his students on reproducibility, including exposure to key concepts, tools and educational materials.

 **John** is interested in whether ReproNim provides up to date teaching materials that he might use in his own teaching, and also interested in resources that might help his students and/or lab.

-### How can ReproNim Help?
+**How can ReproNim Help?**

 **Educational resources that might be interesting to John and his students**: